 This shouldn’t come as a surprise, but it bears repeating: the thing that makes someone a writer is the act of writing.

 Writing regularly—ideally, every day—is what separates writers from people who just talk about writing.
+This is the foundation of your writing career.

 Author J. Thorn recommends the book Atomic Habits by James Clear as a great place to start with building your daily writing habit.